nasa/puma/README.md

 The stable releases of PuMA can be found on the [official NASA Github repository](https://github.com/nasa/puma), whereas the latest development can be found on the [development Gitlab repository](https://gitlab.com/jcfergus/puma-dev).
-Access the [PuMA documentation](https://puma-nasa.readthedocs.io) for detailed use of each function or to get started with the tutorial.
+Access the [PuMA documentation](https://puma-nasa.readthedocs.io) for detailed use of each function.

 The Porous Microstructure Analysis (PuMA) software has been developed to compute effective material properties and perform material response simulations on